Harlan County, USA: Notes

 In a 2015 interview with Variety, Kopple was asked if she was in danger while working on this film.
-She reveals that the head scab, Basil Collins, wanted to hire someone to shoot her; however, the most dangerous incidents were the acts of violence by the mine owners against the miners.
+She reveals that the head strikebreaker, Basil Collins, wanted to hire someone to shoot her; however, the most dangerous incidents were the acts of violence by the mine owners against the miners.
 She said that the mine owners would hire "local prisoners to beat people up, [shoot] at houses.
 The people had to line their walls with mattresses."